HYsxe/ACME/README.md

     1.1 Description

-    Reads input peptide sequences and MHC alleles provided by the user and then make binding predictions.
+    Reads input peptide sequences and MHC alleles provided by the user and then makes binding predictions.
 The results are saved to a file.

     1.2 Requirements